 If your vape pen contains metal, then it is very likely that it will set off the metal detector if you leave it on you as you go through airport security.

-Can You Bring E-Liquid and Nic Salt on a Plane?
+You Can Bring E-Liquid and Nic Salt

 You are allowed to bring vape juice on a plane, including both e-liquid and nic salt, in your carry on and checked bags.